 The weather preceding a night with cold temperatures is very important.
 If the weather has been getting gradually cooler over several weeks then, just like us, the plants in your yard are better acclimated to the cold snap.
 If the weather has been unseasonably warm and happens to have a sudden drop in temperatures, it is much more likely that you will see damage on your plants.
-Also, if the forecast is shows temperatures in the low 30s several days ahead, make the time to water your entire yard well a few days in advance.
+Also, if the forecast or some of the best weather apps show temperatures in the low 30s several days ahead, make the time to water your entire yard well a few days in advance.
 Well watered plants will be better able to handle cold temperatures.

 Which Plants to Cover?

 Every yard is going to have its own little micro climates and this may help you decide which plants need frost protection and which ones will be fine without.
 The little pockets and micro climates can be a few degrees warmer or cooler than the surrounding areas.
 For instance, right next to your home, under a large tree, or near a pool will be several degrees warmer than an open exposed area.
 And when we are talking a few degrees at or around the freezing point, a swing either way is going to be critical for tropical plants.